 The longer you have to invest, the more of your portfolio can be made up of stocks.
 As you get closer to the day when you’ll need your money, you can shift that allocation to include less stock and more bonds.

 This is what’s known as diversification, aka investing in different types of securities that behave differently from one another and are affected by different external factors.
 That way, if some event were to bring one type of investment down, that event would impact the other investments in a different way.
 That’s why diversification can help make your overall investment portfolio less risky.

 Yup.
 When you invest online with Ellevest, we use info from your real life — like your finances, background, and gender (more on that in a minute) — and combine it with how much you need and when you’re going to need it.
 Then we suggest a plan to help you get there.

-If you follow our plan, we’ll recommend an investment portfolio that’s designed specifically for your goal and timeline — with the amount of risk that we calculate you should take in order to get you to your goal by your deadline in the majority of market scenarios.
+Our plan will recommend an investment portfolio that’s designed specifically for your goal and timeline — with the amount of investment risk that we calculate you should take in order to get you to your goal by the end of your timeline in the majority of market scenarios.
 (And yes, we include the possibility of radical up-and-down markets in our data when we calculate those projections.)
 This is called goal-based investing.

 So, for example, let’s say Elle is a 30-year-old woman who makes $65,000 a year working in the tech industry in NYC.
 We calculate the retirement income we expect she’ll need by age 67, and we recommend that her portfolio start out with 96% stock.
 But for an investment portfolio designed to get her that 20% home down payment in 6 years (based on how big a mortgage we expect she’ll qualify for, using her income), we only recommend 46% stock.
 We’d automatically adjust the allocation in both of those portfolios as she got closer to the end of her timeline.